 - When typing in your PIN, hide the numbers with your free hand.

-- Clean stored information off your computer after using.
-This is specially important when using a public computer.
+- Clean stored information off your computer after using it.
+This is especially important when using a public computer.

 - Shred sensitive documents.